All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will reporting an adverse event get my medication taken away?

 No. Reporting an adverse event is about safety monitoring, not punishment.
 The FDA uses reports to identify patterns across thousands of patients.
-Your individual report does not trigger action against you or your prescription.
-It is an act of responsibility, not risk.
+Your individual report doesn't trigger action against you or your prescription.
+It's an act of responsibility, not risk.

 Can I report anonymously?